 In addition, there’s a fourth operation, which is relatively rare but still needs to be implemented.
 If the node being examined is already in the OPEN set (which happens frequently), and if its

 f) and re-inserting it.
-These two steps may be optimized into one that moves the node.
+These two steps may be optimized into an increase-priority operation that moves the node.

 Unsorted arrays or linked lists